wavemotion-dave/ds-emu-setup/README.md

 Then I recommend you use the Standard SD Card formatter (not Windows format) to erase the card and provide for standard 32K sectors which is exactly what the DSi is expecting.
 I use the standard SD card formatter provided by the official SD Card association here: https://www.sdcard.org/downloads/formatter/

 Once properly formatted, you need to install the TWL++ menu software, the camera exploit and setup the directories for gaming use.
 I've provided a ready-to-unzip snapshot of a virgin system (no game ROMs) to help you.
 You can download that from this link:  [TWL-Template.zip](https://fastupload.io/2531ea44d0d0aa79) - unzip this to the root directory of your SD card such that the root of that card has BOOT.NDS, my emulators (.NDS files) and about a half-dozen sub-directories.

-In the 'roms' directory you will find other subdirectories to put your games.
+* In the 'roms' directory you will find other subdirectories to put your games.
+* Many of my emulators require BIOS files for the given system (e.g. for Intellivision will need, at least, exec.bin and grom.bin).
+These must be placed in the /roms/bios folder.

+Do not ask me for BIOS files or roms - that part is an exercise left up to the user.
+They aren't hard to find...

 # Using the DSi and Launching Emulators